 3. Work to Reduce Brand Switching Among Customers, Especially Pros

-Competition normalized in 2024.
-Expect to continue to see this more traditional, competitive environment where you must maintain your customer base despite ongoing levels of brand switching behaviors among pros and homeowners through 2025.
+Competition normalized in 2024 and has remained constant throughout 2025.
+Expect to continue to see this more traditional, competitive environment where you must maintain your customer base despite ongoing levels of brand switching behaviors among pros and homeowners through 2026 as well.

 In August 2023, about 40 percent of contractors tried a new product for the first time, and roughly 30 percent tried a new brand or manufacturer for the first time.
 Additionally, about 24 percent reported that the rising costs of home improvement materials and products led them to purchase a cheaper brand or product, and about 23 percent also purchased less than planned.

 In 2022 and 2023, you may not have felt the impact of brand switching to your revenue because there was a high increase in total demand.
 However, that tuned changed in 2024.
-While remodeling activity had been steadily rising since 2019, that growth is slowed in 2023 and declined XX percent in the first half of 2024.
-The good news is that remodeling activity is forecasted to rebound in 2025.
+The good news is that remodeling activity is still happening and is forecasted to rebound.

 Different product categories are expected to grow at different rates.
 For specifics on your product category, we recommend you become a member of The Home Improvement Research Institute (HIRI), which makes product category specific size of market forecasts available to its members multiple times per year.
 Learn more >>